greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-changed.html.md

     update r set b =  r.b  + 1 from s where  r.a  in (select a from s);
     ```

 -   Statistics are required on the root table of a partitioned table.
-The ANALYZE command generates statistics on both root and individual partition tables \(leaf child tables\).
+The ANALYZE command generates statistics on both the root partitioned table and individual leaf partitions.
 See the ROOTPARTITION clause for ANALYZE command.
 -   Additional Result nodes in the query plan:
     -   Query plan Assert operator.
     -   Query plan Partition selector operator.